 Chapter 2 examines how ecclesiology has been based on a mistranslation, a semiotic void, or a deliberate politically motivated translation of the Greek term ἐκκλησία spoken by Jesus on Matthew 16:18, to show how a proper view of ecclesiology can enable congregations to work together as one church in their city.
 Chapter 3 introduces ethnography to assist congregations in the semiotic reading of their communities, learning the story, context, and culture in order to join God in His Missio Dei in the neighborhood.

 Chapter 4 introduces Epidemiology as a system of organized soteriology and eschatology as a means to bring about community wholeness.
 Chapter 5 presents how contextual intelligence enables congregations to develop cultural competence for contextualizing the gospel.
 Chapter 6 presents how a church collective, is able to take concrete steps in the work of community transformation.

 Berry, Michael J., "Re-Imagining Ecclesiology: A New Missional Paradigm For Community Transformation" (2021).
-Seminary Doctoral Programs.
+Doctor of Ministry.
 429.